hashem78/LectureRusher/README.md

 ######    4. Installed apache2, python and flask and setup a basic website to upload files to the server from anywhere.

 ######    5. Began the actual work of getting the silences detected and cut.

+# 7:15pm

+I think I've mainly constructed the basic functionality of the app, for now the script uses the prebuilt model through the praat file to extract the silent parts (including filler words).

+###### Drawbacks I have uncovered during my testing:

+######      1. Sometimes filler words slip by due to misaligned pitches but this is rare and could be related to the specific audio file.
+######      2. If a file is big(>=5-6 mb) the model takes a bunch of time to churn through it, this could be solved with a machine with better oomph than my laptop and the feeble free tier aws ec2 instance I am going to run this script >_>